fpdavis/Nibbler-Twisted-Tale/README.md

 * Fixed bug where giVerbosity was always being set to goVerbosityEnum.Debug
 * Changed image naming conventions to remove 0s from index numbers
 * Enemies now face the direction they are moving

+* Each animation direction has its own frame count
+* Dead Nibblers are no longer deadly
+* Dead Nibblers are no longer obsticles in the pathfinder algorythim

 ### Creative Commons License Attribution 3.0